filipecabaco/my_blog/posts/2022-09-13_realtime_updates_with_liveview.md

 # Realtime Updates with LiveView

 One of the main advantages of LiveView over other implementations is the fact that realtime operations become a state update.
 In this post I'm going to detail how you can implement a realtime feature by adding a anonymous "ghost" to track where other users are when reading in this blog.
+We will tackle process creation, socket connection and Elixir <=> JS interoperability so get ready for a really long post.

 Do not forget that all of the code from this post and others is in this [repository](https://github.com/filipecabaco/my_blog).